mmower/rez/README.md

 # Rez

-Rez - a language, compiler, and runtime system for creating interaction fiction games with HTML By Matt Mower <self@mattmower.com>
+A language, compiler, and runtime system for creating interaction fiction games with HTML

+By Matt Mower <self@mattmower.com>

+* Version 0.9 — 13 Nov 2022
-Version 0.8 — 24 Oct 2022
+* Version 0.8 — 24 Oct 2022

 ## Intro